flux-framework/flux-operator/docs/getting_started/tutorials/multi-tenancy.md

 And open your browser to [http://localhost:5000](http://localhost:5000).
 You should be able to login with a user and password.
 Note that nothing is stored in any kind of database for Flux Restful API - all authentication is done against the server using PAM.
+If you want more programmattic access, look at our Python SDK examples for "port forwarding" that will do the same above, but not require the manual extra work (all is done in Python).

 ## 5. Admin Actions